 Get experienced legal help accessing trust funds for mesothelioma victims by filing your claim with our paralegal staff.

 Patients and families impacted by a mesothelioma diagnosis can pursue financial compensation to help cover their costs of treatment and to hold accountable the companies responsible for their cancer.

-If you have a mesothelioma diagnosis, call the Mesothelioma Cancer Network.
+If you have a mesothelioma diagnosis, call the Mesothelioma Claims Center.
 Our team of Patient Advocates will answer your questions and help you understand your next steps.

 What Is Mesothelioma?

 Mesothelioma is a rare and fatal cancer caused by asbestos exposure.
 It can develop in the linings of various major organs.

 Pleural mesothelioma is the most common form of mesothelioma.
 It develops in the linings of the lungs (pleura) after inhaling asbestos fibers.
 Pleural mesothelioma is a serious and aggressive cancer, but catching it early on can improve your chances of long-term survival.

 Peritoneal mesothelioma is the second most common form of mesothelioma.
 It affects the tissue lining of the abdomen (peritoneum).
 Breakthrough treatments, including a combination of surgery and direct chemotherapy, can help extend your life.

 Pericardial mesothelioma is one of the rarest and most fatal forms of mesothelioma.
 It affects the lining of the heart (pericardium).
 Pericardial mesothelioma is hard to treat — but knowing the symptoms may help you get diagnosed and treated sooner.